Sultan Mahmud Mirza: Biography

-In 1470 Sultan Mahmud Mirza of Hisar and Umar Shaikh Mirza II of Andijan (Fergana) allied to attack Samarkand but through the mediation of a religious leader they have agreed to make peace.
-1471 the hakim of Balkh, Ahmad Mushtak (or Mushtaq), known as Khoja Ahrar, revolted and Mirza Mahmud was going to support Balkh in person.
+In 1470, Sultan Mahmud Mirza of Hisar and Umar Shaikh Mirza II of Andijan (Fergana) allied to attack Samarkand but through the mediation of a religious leader they agreed to make peace.
+1471 the hakim of Balkh, Ahmad Mushtak (or Mushtaq), known as Khoja Ahrar, revolted against Sultan Husayn Baykara and Mahmud went to support the revolt in Balkh in person.
 Hussain Baykara besieged Balkh for four months.
 It is not known when Baykara recovered Balkh.

-In 1479 he killed his brother Mirza Abu Bakr, and took control of Badakhshan, Kunduz, Khuttalan and Caghaniyan.
-Upon the death of his brother Sultan Ahmad Mirza of Samarkand in the middle of July 1494, less than two difference in the death of another brother Umar Shaikh Mirza of Andijan and Ferghana Valley (8 June 1494), Mirza Mahmud was presented to Samarkand and proclaimed sultan.
-It was well known that there was no living children Ahmad Mirza either because they were too young, and ruled six months, dying of disease then in January 1495 at age 43 (within eight months died three brothers).
+In 1479 his brother Mirza Abu Bakr died, and he took control of Badakhshan, Kunduz, Khuttalan and Caghaniyan.
+Upon the death of his other brother Sultan Ahmed Mirza of Samarkand in the middle of July 1494, less than two months after the death of another brother, Umar Shaikh Mirza II of Andijan and Ferghana Valley (8 June 1494), Sultan Mahmud Mirza was presented to Samarkand and proclaimed Sultan, as his brother left no surviving sons.
+Sultan Mahmud Mirza ruled for six months, dying of disease in January 1495 aged 43.
+Within eight months, three brothers had died.

-According Baber was twice Kafiristan, south of Badakhshan, and made holy war and this was called Sultan Mahmud Ghazi.
-The emirs began to dispute the power to the middle of the sons of princes Umar Shaikh Mirza, including Babur, founder of the Mughal Empire, and the children of Mirza Mahmud.
+According to Babur, he had led two holy wars against Kafiristan, south of Badakhshan, and for this was called Sultan Mahmud Ghazi.
+The emirs began to dispute power using the princes, the sons of Umar Shaykh (among whom the young famous Babur, later founder of the Mughal Empire) and the sons of Mahmud Mirza.

 Death and aftermath

 Sultan Mahmud Mirza died in 1495.
-His son Mirza Baysoonkar, ascended the throne at Samarkand.
+His son Baysonqor Mirza ascended the throne at Samarkand.